Chapter One: The Squad

 By benefit of being powered armor the suits possessed micro-hydraulics capable of increasing the user's strength, great for heavy lifting and preventing the wearer from collapsing under their own weight.
 From the neck down, they possessed some the purest mechanical brawn found amongst the Imperial Army.
 From the neck up, something even more spectacular.

 Probably the most integral piece of the armor puzzle, the helmet provided advanced tactical data via heads up display.
-While possessing the basic flat topped conical shape possessed by most modern Imperial ground forces, its visor more resembled the clean, uniform black facemask of the armor back during Malak's reign.
+While possessing the basic flat topped conical shape possessed by most modern Imperial ground forces, its visor went uncovered by protective armor, giving its wearer a smooth, featureless black surface for a face.
 The suit was capable of analyzing the various biological processes that took place within its boundaries and report it to the user, or even the user’s squad mates if need be.
 The visors could provide instant data regarding the squad’s health, injuries, energy levels, fatigue, and information from four of the user’s five senses.
 With the ability to connect weapons data to the visor, the soldier could monitor his firearm’s continued efficiency and ammo capacity.

 The sword, the shield, and the warrior.
 Body, mind, soul.
 All symbiotically connected.